simple-restricted-token/reference-implementation/README.md

-Reference Implementation
+# Reference Implementation
-An Interface and Reference Implementation of the Simple Restricted Token Standard.
+An interface definition and reference implementation of the Simple Restricted Token Standard.

 _You will notice the standard being referred to as **SRS-20** throughout the document.
 This is for convenience purposes only and is in no way an attempt to brand, copyright, or market the standard._